If you are pulled over for any reason, you don’t need to panic.

 What to Do When You See the Flashing Lights

-No one wants to hear the police siren and see the blue, white and red lights in their rearview mirror.
+No one wants to hear the police siren and see the red, white and blue lights in their rearview mirror.
 However, even the best drivers are pulled over from time to time.

 If you are pulled over: